jasp-stats/jaspTTests/inst/help/TTestOneSample.md

   - Confidence interval: Confidence interval for the location parameter.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
 - Effect Size: For the Student t-test, the effect size is given by Cohen's d; for the Wilcoxon test, the effect size is given by the matched rank biserial correlation; for the Z test, the effect size is given by Cohen's d (based on the provided population standard deviation).
   - Confidence interval: Confidence interval for the effect size.
-  - Standard error: Standard error of the effect size.
 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each measure.
 - Descriptive plots: Displays the sample mean and the confidence interval.
   - Confidence interval: Coverage of the confidence intervals in percentages.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.